vortexmakes/RKH/doc/readme.txt

 \n
 where:
 \n
-	- \e \b name =	"S1".
+	- \b name =	"S1".
 State name.
-Represents the composite state structure.
+Represents a composite state structure.
-	- \e \b id =	"0".
+	- \b id =	"0".
 The value of state ID.
-	- \e \b en =	"set_y_0".
+	- \b en =	"set_y_0".
 Pointer to state entry action.
 This argument is optional, thus it could be declared as NULL.
-	- \e \b ex =	"dummy_exit".
+	- \b ex =	"dummy_exit".
 Pointer to state exit action.
 This argument is optional, thus it could be declared as NULL.
-	- \e \b parent =	"RKH_ROOT".
+	- \b parent =	"RKH_ROOT".
 Pointer to parent state.
-	- \e \b defchild =	"S11".
+	- \b defchild =	"S11".
 Pointer to default child state or pseudostate.
-	- \e \b history =	"DH".
+	- \b history =	"DH".
 Pointer to history pseudostate.
 This argument is optional, thus it could be declared as NULL.

 In like manner, the rest composite states are declared as shown below:
 \n